Llanelly House: Archaeology

-A southern range was added (Drawing Room and Best Parlour) along with a series of out buildings (the later Kitchen range).

 In the early 17th century, possibly due to damage from the Great Flood of 1606–07 and the marriage of Anne Lewis to Walter Vaughan of Golden Grove, an eastern extension was added to the original house.
 This addition, which included what was once Sir Thomas Stepney’s study and now the West Credit Union building, formed a long, L-shaped, three-storey structure with a gabled roof that may have included dormer windows.

 In the late 17th century, at some time between 1660 and 1680 the floor level appears to have been raised across the whole house, thus forming one complete level ground floor with the creation of a common or service hall with a low basement area and potentially the creation of the stair hall.
 In response to this work, the ceiling heights also appear to have been raised some 0.40–0.50 m on the ground floor.
 The interior walls of the house at this time would have all been plastered with no wooden wall panelling.
 The earliest oak wall panelling was most probably added in the early to mid-18th century, with pine panelling added later.

 In the early years of the 18th century, post 1705, Margaret Vaughan inherited Llanelly House from one of her elder sisters on her death in 1706/7.
 In 1691 Margaret had already married Sir Thomas Stepney (5th Baronet), thus the Stepney lineage at the house had begun.
 Thomas Stepney was most likely responsible for the commissioning of the new house's front façade with its present third floor with hipped roof in a Queen Anne style, work that probably was not fully completed until 1714, as is evident from a date on one of the surviving lead drainage hoppers.

-Project director Craig Hatto commented: "Llanelly House is the heartbeat of Llanelli and reflects the triumphs and tribulations of the town, embracing the industrial revolution and sparking prosperity."